-Oh no, some moron next to me is reading a hip-hop magazine full of idiots in violent poses.
-It's so sick, what's going on in his tiny mind?
 Speaking of which, it was tube time again today, or should I say London Underground, or is it TFL plc.
 Who knows?
 Anyway, why do people go up in front of the tube barriers, and only THEN start fumbling in their bag for their oyster card, therefore blocking up that barrier for about 15 seconds?
 This happens every day to whatever person is in front of me.
 A similar thing also happens when people step off an escalator full of people behind them, and then, usually if they have heavy baggage, come to a standstill, making people behind fall over them as they try to alight.
 Yes, I see this every day to.
 C'mon you peoples!
 Get yer act together!

 Another annoyance of mine is against people on the tube system that dont queue, that dont play the game, that push past you... what do I call them?
 Its a certain Moronic Maneuver that I see every day too.
 People that go in thru the out door, up the down stairs, against the grain, against the signs, and expect everyone coming the right way to move out of their way.
 Then, when they see a queue, they just jump it, pushing to the front.
 Happens every day on the tube, honestly!

 Another fun thing on the tube is when tourists, at a busy moment of the day, decide to stop in their tracks on the tube platform to take a photo.
-A hoard of foreign speaking touristos blocking the platform and smiling for the camera, and the tourist with the camara will just not click the button, and everyones face is cracking from the false smile and still he wont press the button and all the commuters are still trying to get past but he wont click please click the shutter you bloody idiot oh at last he did it but he just took a photo of his own face.
+A hoard of touristos blocking the platform and smiling for the camera, and the tourist with the camara will just not click the button, and everyones face is cracking from the false smile and still he wont press the button and all the commuters are still trying to get past but he wont click please click the shutter you bloody idiot oh at last he did it but he just took a photo of his own face.
 Wot a pilchard.
 Happens every day on the London subway, you have just gotta believe me!

 Hello everyone, and thanks for reading yet another journal entry, of one chap living in poor olde London town.
 How sad, you might think, is this chap, sitting there writing on the computer, when he should really be out there enjoying the marvellous weather.
 How shameful.
-Why, he's even writing this in the nude.
+Why, he's even writing this in the nude. (oh no).

 Anyway, this weeks hot off the press visit to my particularly favourite museum called the V&A. I didnt like what I found.
 The dear old Henry Cole wing, that wonderfully detailed victorian outhouse, now gutted and painted white on the interior.
 What elements, I wondered, did those villains rip out of the Henry Cole heart to further this museums modernisation?
 Why didnt they just blow the whole thing up?
-Now renamed the 'Sackler Centre', it is now no longer a gallery space, but a ghastly 'outreach' study area.
+Now renamed the 'Sackler Centre', it is now no longer a gallery space, but a ghastly study area.
 This should be in a school, not here.
 What a waste of gallery space.
 And what destruction levied upon a former victorian interior.